jwcomp4/stock_analysis_project/README.md

         Next i

-- The refactored script only loops through the data one time producing the same results in only .08 second for each dataset.
+- The refactored script only loops through the data one time producing the same results in only .08 second for each dataset (74% faster).
+    - Below is the code highlighting the the more efficient structure:

+        Next i

+    ''2b) Loop over all the rows in the spreadsheet.
+    For i = 2 To RowCount

+        '3a) Increase volume for current ticker

+        If Cells(i, 1).Value = tickers(tickerIndex) Then

+            tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8).Value

+        End If

+        '3b) Check if the current row is the first row with the selected tickerIndex.

+        If Cells(i, 1).Value = tickers(tickerIndex) And Cells(i - 1, 1).Value <> tickers(tickerIndex) Then

+            tickerStartingPrices(tickerIndex) = Cells(i, 6).Value

+        End If

+        '3c) check if the current row is the last row with the selected ticker 'If the next row’s ticker doesn’t match, increase the tickerIndex.

+         If Cells(i, 1).Value = tickers(tickerIndex) And Cells(i + 1, 1).Value <> tickers(tickerIndex) Then

+            tickerEndingPrices(tickerIndex) = Cells(i, 6).Value

+         '3d Increase the tickerIndex.

+            tickerIndex = tickerIndex + 1

+        End If

+    Next i

 PHOTOS of 2017 and 2018 TIMES